Record-setting $2.04 billion Powerball jackpot winner finally identified

 “As much as I am shocked and ecstatic to have won the Powerball drawing, the real winner is the California public school system,” Castro’s statement said.
 “The mission of the California Lottery, which is to provide supplemental funding for California public education … makes this a huge win for the state.
 As someone who received the rewards of being educated in the California public education system, it’s gratifying to hear that, as a result of my win, the California school system greatly benefits as well. “

-Officials said that California public schools reaped the benefits of November’s jackpot, generating a record-breaking $156 million.
+California public schools indeed reaped the benefits of November’s jackpot, generating a record-breaking $156 million, officials said.
 As a result, the California Lottery raised $2 billion in just one fiscal year.

 “Clearly Edwin Castro shares in our love for California’s schools on this Valentine’s Day, couldn’t be more fitting,” California Lotto spokeswoman Carolyn Becker said.